Cats: Page 2

 Sinusitis, Colds, and Upper Respiratory Problems in Cats

 Sinuses are bony cavities in the skull that communicate with the nasal passages.
 Sinus infections are caused by invasion by bacteria, fungi, or viruses; in cats, several viruses working together (respiratory complex) are thought to be the most common cause.
 Sometimes the problem is from underlying dental problems.
 And sometimes the problem is really related to hair or grasses that migrate up the back of the throat into the nasal passages.
 Other foreign bodies such as plant awns sometimes get up the nasal passages.
 Reflux from hairballs and other causes of indigestion or upchucking sometimes cause upper respiratory symptoms.
-All these possiblities underscore why it's best to go to the vet, even if you think "it's just a cold".
+All these possibilities underscore why it's best to go to the vet, even if you think "it's just a cold".

 Clinical signs of sinus infection include discharge from the nose or eyes, coughing, gagging, and postnasal drip.
 In cats, one of the most common symptoms is sneezing.